ankumar/architecture/README.md

 ![](https://github.com/ankumar/Architecture/blob/master/images/wardley.jpeg)

-**Technology**
+**Technology-**
-**"[Software Patterns](https://github.com/ankumar/Architecture/blob/master/Patterns/Stuff.md) aren't prescriptive rules that say do this because it works.
+**" [Software Patterns](https://github.com/ankumar/Architecture/blob/master/Patterns/Stuff.md) aren't prescriptive rules that say do this because it works.
 They say this has worked in many cases, Try it and see if it works for you."**

 # Services
 * Designing Modularity & Interfaces